 - Communication range trials Communication range trials allow for theoretical range performance combined with sea trials to ensure effective clear communication with minimised interference.
 Antenna type, location and installation are assessed along with collocated potential sources of interference.

-- EMC sea trials EMC sea trials allow for the compliance of systems and bespoke equipment in situ.
+- EMC Sea Acceptance Trials (SAT) and Habour Acceptance Trials (HAT) are key activities which allow for the compliance of systems and bespoke equipment in situ.
 Full system evaluation are completed by looking at individual sub-subsystem integration.
 Possible failure mechanisms are recreated with a solution to prevent real life occurrence.